Salamanders and Limbs: A Quest for Regeneration and Survival

-As part of their collaboration with the Environmental Analysis Laboratory of the Faculty of Sciences and the organizations Earthwatch Institute, EY, and REDES, they went to exclusive areas of San Gregorio Atlapulco, a town originally from Xochimilco, where they found some wild organisms -which they called tlatoanis because they are pureblood-, which have not mixed with other populations, which is a big problem.
+Scientists from the Environmental Analysis Laboratory of the Faculty of Sciences and organizations like Earthwatch Institute, EY, and REDES have found that inbreeding is a major problem for the wild Xochimilco salamander.
+They discovered this after visiting exclusive areas of San Gregorio Atlapulco, a town in Xochimilco, where they found pureblood salamanders that had not mixed with other populations.